textnet/TN2/README.md

 This is an Excalibur+Electron/Node prototype of the TXTNET.

 ## GUI
-- switch to electron
-- open electron from headless - can we do it?
-- connect excalibur
++ connect excalibur
-- starting screen
++ dummy starting screen
++ sending logs from renderer to server console
-- pass through starting screen (for testing)
++ pass through starting screen (for testing)

-- top level event handling
-- load stage
+## TOP LEVEL STAGE
-- show title of the plane
+> show title of the plane
++ load stage
++ top level event handling

+## THINGS PASSIVE
+> physics
++ prepare all sprites
-- place all things
++ place all things
 - accept events of moving things around

+## PLAYER
 - special actor which is controlled from keyboard
 - pass commands to the console
+- isPlayer
+- collisions

 ## Stage 11.
 Control over things